Job Title: Keeper I

 - Demonstrate computer proficiency to complete the functions of this position.

-- Must be able to use light power tools after suitable training.
+- Demonstrate the ability to use light power tools after suitable training.

 - Four-year degree in biology, psychology, or related field is preferred; sufficient relevant experience will be considered.